nutanix/curie/README.md

 # Curie

 ## About
 Curie is the core component within [Nutanix X-Ray](http://www.nutanix.com/xray) that interprets and executes scenarios against virtualized infrastructures.
-It interfaces with the infrastructure under testto deploy virtual machines, manage workloads, and introduce other events such as snapshots, migrations, and also failures.
+It interfaces with the infrastructure under test to deploy virtual machines, manage workloads, and introduce other events such as snapshots, migrations, and also failures.

 ### License
 Curie is made available under the [MIT license](LICENSE.md).